JeeWeetje/lora-azure-iot-workshop/CommandsNodeJs.md

     ![alt tag](img/function/azure-function-select.png)

 5. The Code panel is shown.
-The code of the function is shown. *Note: actually, this code is saved in a JavaScript file named index.js*
+The code of the function is shown. *Note: actually, this code is saved in a JavaScript file named index.js in the Azure storage of the Function app*
 6. Change the current code into

     ```javascript